Marvel-D/Introduction-to-Github/src/introduction-to-github.md

 - Version control
 - Git

-**Version control**, also known as source control, is the practice of tracking and managing changes made to a software.
+**Version control** is the practice of monitoring and managing changes made to a software and its code.

 **Git** is an open-source version control system designed to handle projects of all sizes with speed and efficiency.
 It handles everything related to GitHub on your computer.

 **GitHub** is a code hosting platform for version control and collaboration.
 It offers a cloud-based Git repository hosting service which lets you and others work together on projects from anywhere.

-> A GitHub repository is a container of all your project's files and each file's revision history.
+> A repository is a container of all your project's files and each file's revision history.

 ## Why GitHub